 Bat work is more of a construction based service compared to others.
 Bat exclusion is done in a humane manner and live exclusion is the only legal way to remediate bat problems.
-Exclusion is a time consuming process which entails sealing all parts of the building and installing one-way devices over the main entry.
-This allows the bats to exit the structure unharmed, and blocks them from reentry.
+Exclusion is a time-consuming process which entails sealing all parts of the building and installing one-way devices over the main entry.
+This allows the bats to exit the structure unharmed and blocks them from reentry.

 Raccoon Exclusion – Sealing Holes Inflicted By Raccoons.

-Raccoons will often tear large holes in a roof to gain access, and the entrances will need sealed up after the raccoons have been trapped.
-Sheet metal is a common material used to put over the gaping holes on edges of a home, or sometimes the roof will need patched when raccoons rip through shingles and plywood.
-Though sometimes raccoon exclusion can work - there is no guaranteeing the animals will not be able to access the home long term.
+Raccoons will often tear large holes in a roof to gain access, and the entrances will need sealing up after the raccoons have been trapped.
+Sheet metal is a common material used to put over the gaping holes on edges of a home, or sometimes the roof will need patching when raccoons rip through shingles and plywood.
+Though sometimes raccoon exclusion can work – there is no guaranteeing the animals will not be able to access the home long term.
 They are simply too clever and can generally find a way back into a home with little effort, even after exclusion.

 Squirrel Exclusion – Trapping Squirrels & Repairing Damages.

 Squirrels often chew holes through various parts of a home, usually around the roofline.
-When any animal does this, it’s time to go!
+When an animal does this, it’s time to go!
 Repairing squirrel damage is generally not too time consuming, although at times they will chew multiple holes.
 Holes are generally wired off with hardware cloth or other durable material.

 Mouse and Rat Exclusion – Every Little Crack Needs Sealed

 Mice and rats are the most common home invaders out of many species of rodents.
 They usually gain access to a home by squeezing through exposed cracks already existing around the foundation or roofline.
-Rodent exclusion generally takes place before or during the process of trapping / baiting.
+Rodent exclusion generally takes place before or during the process of trapping/baiting.